"Chicka, chicka, chickabee. / T'ee an me an t'ee an me. / Ressa, ressa, ressa me, / Chicka, chicka, chickabee."Nell

 , and Natasha Richardson.

 The movie opens with Jerome Lovell (Neeson), a doctor, joining Sheriff Todd Peterson as they come upon a cabin in the woods and discover the passing of the only resident there.
 The cabin is located alone, deep up in the woods of North Carolina.
-While looking around, Jerome comes upon Nell (Foster), who has had no experience with humans other than her mother and dead twin sister.
+While looking around, Jerome comes upon Nell (Foster), who has had almost no experience with other humans.
 Nell speaks her own hybridized language and while she competently handles household tasks in the real world she is also living in a fantasy.
 Since she is of age, the local medical center want to have her come in and study her believing her to be a real Wild Child

 .
 (Technically, since she wears clothes, cooks her food and lives in a house, she's not.)